Updated on February 4, 2025

 In fact, project managers are in higher demand than ever, and AI serves as really just another tool, albeit a powerful one, to make their teams and their processes more efficient.

-To that end, here you’ll discover the 5 AI tools you can leverage for your next project.
+To that end, here you’ll discover the 7 best AI tools you can leverage for your next project.

 Artificial intelligence, while powerful, has its limits, a big one being that it can only ever ‘learn’ from the data it’s been given.
 So if you don’t have as large a backlog, as with a startup, for example, AI tools will often be more limited with what they can do.